spinnaker/kayenta/docs/canary-config.md

 ### Canary Config Object model (object)

 #### Properties
+- `id` **some-custom-id** (string, optional) - If not supplied a GUID will be generated for you.
+However you can supply a custom string here.
+The id is used when you call Kayenta to trigger canary execution, if you do not want to supply the config as part of the request.
 - `name` **my-app golden signals canary config** (string, required) - Name for canary configuration.
 - `description` **Canary config for my-app** (string, required) - Description for the canary configuration.
 - `applications` (array[string], required) - A list of applications that the canary is for.
 You can just have a list with single item `ad-hoc` as the entry, unless you are storing the configuration in Kayenta and sharing it.